spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

-2. If you have Single or Social Sign-On (SSO) enabled, you will need to disable it.
+2. If you have Single or Social Sign-On (SSO) enabled, you will need to disable it temporarily.

 <WarningBox>

 The installer does not work with SSO or Social sign on, as they require a password.
+After the PCG is configured and functioning, SSO can be re-enabled.

 </WarningBox>